Zelenskyy tells UK ‘freedom will win,’ pushes for warplanes

 Zelenskyy has rallied support for his country repeatedly through such speeches — mostly given remotely — to Western lawmakers.
 Support from allies has helped Ukraine mount a surprisingly stiff defense — and now the two sides are engaged in grinding battles.

 The Ukrainian leader arrived on a Royal Air Force plane in London on Wednesday.
-Prime Minister Rishi Sunak greeted him on the tarmac, tweeting a photo of him embracing the Ukrainian leader.
+Sunak greeted him on the tarmac, tweeting a photo of the two men embracing.

-“The United Kingdom was one of the first to come to Ukraine’s aid.
-And today I’m in London to personally thank the British people for their support,” Zelenskyy said on Instagram.

-A large convoy of vehicles left the airport and headed straight to Downing Street in central London.
-Both leaders posed briefly for photos in front of the famous black door that leads into the U.K. prime minister’s residence.
+The two leaders held talks inside the prime minister’s 10 Downing St. residence before Zelenskyy headed to Parliament.
+Later he is due to hold an audience with the king at Buckingham Palace.

 The U.K. is one of the biggest military backers of Ukraine and has sent the country more than 2 billion pounds ($2.5 billion) in weapons and equipment.